JackMcKew/pyinstaller-action-windows/README.md

 ## Example usage

 There's an example repository where you can see this action in action: <https://github.com/JackMcKew/pyinstaller-action-windows-example>.
-Where you can find the packaged executable at: <https://github.com/JackMcKew/pyinstaller-action-windows-example/actions/runs/135879475>.

 Include this in your `.github/workflows/main.yaml`: